Lenddo/php-lenddo/docs/verification.md

 ### setDateOfBirth( $date_of_birth )
 Define when this user was born.

-**important** This must be defined as YYYY-MM-DD where digits are in place of the respective Y,M, and D positions.
+**[IMPORTANT]** This must be defined as YYYY-MM-DD where digits are in place of the respective Y,M, and D positions.
 For example, April 20th 2016 would be written as 2016-04-20.
 Failure to do this will result in an exception being thrown.

 ### setEmployer( $employer )